 “We are not speaking out strongly enough,” said Mr. de Faria.
 “Theology of liberation in Latin America in the ’80s” shaped the political landscape.
 (Liberation theology, popularized by theologians like Jon Sobrino, foregrounded the preferential option for the poor.)
 Now, he argued, leaders of all stripes are more reserved for fear of blowback and defunding—so they walk on eggshells.

 This crisis of values, coupled with top-down interventions, has resulted in a system that, despite its good intentions, has met with resistance.
 Mr. Callahan and Ms. Rosenhauer referenced incidents where buildings owned by various humanitarian groups were firebombed or otherwise attacked.
 They attributed these assaults to a lack of engagement with communities on the part of relief agencies.
 More recently, said Mr. Callahan, an ethos of “partnership” has begun to replace one of West-knows-best interventionism.

 The compact states that humanitarian efforts should “enable refugees and host community members to assist in designing appropriate, accessible and inclusive responses.”
 This, the speakers said, is the model they hope will power future efforts.

 Partnership necessarily entails consulting with community leaders.
 During the Ebola crisis, for example, experts on the ground advised residents to burn dead bodies to prevent the disease from spreading.
 Muslims and Christians were reluctant to burn them, and the viral outbreak spread.
 By working with faith leaders—usually respected by their communities—health workers were better able to disseminate life-saving information.

-Other gaps in our popular understanding include a general unawareness of the plight faced by the 40 million people who have been displaced within their own countries.
+Other gaps in the popular understanding of the crisis include a general unawareness of the plight faced by the 40 million people who have been displaced within their own countries.

 “You can talk about migrants and you can talk about refugees…[but] we can’t forget about others,” said Mr. Callahan.